Event-triggered controllers based on the supremum norm of sampling-induced error: Conclusion

 \section{Conclusion}

 In this paper, a novel event-triggered control scheme for nonlinear systems was proposed.
 Then, it was applied to develop a theorem for the event-triggered control of interconnected nonlinear systems.
 We also provided an easy-to-check Zeno-free condition and showed that the sampling interval converges to a constant as time approaches infinity.
-Then, we employed the theorem to solve the event-triggered control for lower-triangular systems with dynamic uncertainties.
-A continuous-time stabilization controller was proposed followed by the design of the event-triggering law.
-Finally, the numerical simulation showed the effectiveness of the proposed method.
+Then, we employed the theorem to solve the event-triggered control for lower-triangular systems with dynamic uncertainties. { It remains an interesting future direction to consider the robustness of the proposed with respect to more imperfections, such as measurement noise in \cite{brunner2019event,dolk2017output,borgers2018periodic}, state quantization in \cite{Liu2018Event}, modeling uncertainties in \cite{Kishida2018Event}, time delays in \cite{borgers2018riccati}, and so on. }